-- The assets and deferred outflows of the City exceeded its liabilities and deferred inflows at the close of the most recent fiscal year by \$131,779,296, an increase of \$3,957,425 to net position. - The City implemented GASB No. 75 Accounting and Financial Reporting by Employers for Post-Employment Benefits Other than Pensions for the KPERS Death & Disability plan, as explained in Note IV.
-E. (The City's OPEB Plan was previously implemented in 2017).
-Beginning net position decreased by \$72,027 due to a prior period adjustment associated with the KPERS Death & Disability plan. - Net investment in capital assets increased by \$3,734,334 due to street and stormwater project construction which exceeded annual depreciation, net of associated debt. - Net position restricted for community development decreased \$1,582,001 due in part to the return of unused funds from the terminated Merriam Town Center TIF district.
-The Merriam Town Center TIF Fund balance is \$-0- as a result of the return. - Outstanding general obligation bonds and associated premiums increased due to the issuance of \$20,935,000 in bonds for a new community center on February 15, 2018. - The City's governmental funds reported combined ending fund balances of \$57,108,100, an increase of \$22,200,291 over the prior year.
-The increase was primarily due to unspent bond proceeds in the Capital Improvement Fund. - Fund balance for the General Fund was \$7,966,733, equivalent to 43.59% of revenues for the fund. - I-35 District Tax Increment Financing (TIF) fund balances grew due to reductions in obligations associated with redevelopment agreements.
+- The assets and deferred outflows of the City exceeded its liabilities and deferred inflows at the close of the most recent fiscal year by \$139,089,236, an increase of \$7,309,940 to net position. - Net investment in capital assets increased by \$6,593,184 largely due to construction of the Merriam Community Center and the Vavra Parking Structure which exceeded annual depreciation, net of associated debt. - Net position restricted for community development decreased by (\$4,501,917) due to construction of the Vavra Parking Structure which was paid for with I-35 TIF funds. - Outstanding general obligation bonds and associated premiums decreased by (\$2,552,738) due to repayment of outstanding debt. - The City's governmental funds reported combined ending fund balances of \$41,023,959, a decrease of (\$16,084,141) over the prior year.
+This decrease was primarily due to spending down bond proceeds in the Capital Improvement Fund for the construction of the Merriam Community Center. - Fund balance for the General Fund was \$8,731,344, equivalent to 46.9% of revenues for the fund. - I-35 District Tax Increment Financing (TIF) fund balances decreased due to the construction of the Vavra Parking Structure.